wp-plugins/the-events-calendar/readme.txt

 = 1.5.4 =

 A huge thanks to our first round of translators who helped us figure it all out and become a multilingual application!
 If you have any interest in translating, grab the .pot file in the /lang/ folder and then send us a completed copy.
 I'd like to suggest you start a thread in the forum so people know you are working on it and can collaborate.

+Also, welcome some new contributors:

+Dan Cameron, who has worked with us to help makes the default template more theme friendly.

+Aaron Rhodes, who has begun doing qa for each release.
+He has been catching bugs left and right and hopefully will make our releases smoother.
+You'll be seeing him on the forum.

 * Fixed localization functions so that translation files work
 * Translation files for: